This is an AVL, self-balancing binary search tree data structure in JavaScript!

 ,

-generate a new AVL tree instance containing the all keys from either
+generate a new AVL tree instance containing all keys from either

 a